 Top 10 Things to do in Canada

 In a country this vast you might expect a fair bit of variety, but Canada’s diversity is astonishing.
 And it’s not just the plethora of natural wonders – Canada’s appeal also lies in its huge array of travel experiences.
-Here are our top picks to inspire you to plan your own Canadian holiday.
+Here are our top picks to inspire you to plan your own Canada holiday.
 Use our itinerary ideas or we can tailor make a holiday to suit you.

 1. Explore The Rockies